lizhanmit/learning-notes/hbase-note/hbase-note.md

 When to use:

-- HBase is used to host very large tables - billions of rows X millions of columns.
+- HBase is used to host very large tables - **billions of rows * millions of columns**.
 You should have enough data.
 Otherwise, use RDBMS for a few thousand/million rows.
-- Use HBase when you need random, real-time read/write access to your Big Data.
+- Use HBase when you need **random, real-time read/write** access to your Big Data.
 - A great amount of data is stored redundantly for performant analysis.
 - HBase is not relational.
 Does not support SQL.
 Use it if you do not need some RDBMS features (e.g. typed columns, secondary indexes, transactions, advanced query languages, etc.).
 - When you have enough hardware.
 HDFS does not do well with anything less than 5 DataNodes plus a NameNode.